mahatt/mahatt.github.io/about.md

 ### High Performance Computing
 Did Research in Compiler Technologies Implemented 4 Patents till now.
+* Consultant
+  + As part of `Consultant Team to Automobile company`, Built accelerator for training and inference with Vitis HLS and Apache TVM
+  + First Ever `ASIC accelerator` including DC and Soc Platforms
+  + Played Roles of `Compiler Software Engineer`

 * AMD - Xilinx
-  + Worked on FPGA hardware  and Emulation Technology.
+  + Worked on `FPGA hardware  and Emulation` Technology.
-  + Filed 2 Patents @ AMD-Xilinx for Speeding up emulation with Transaction MOdelling Compilers using LLVM
+  + Filed `2 Patents` @ AMD-Xilinx for Speeding up emulation with Transaction MOdelling Compilers using LLVM
-  + Presented Xilinx Conference - Transactional modelling with HLS
+  + Presented `Xilinx Conference - Transactional modelling with HLS`
-  + Participated in Hackathon - Dynamic Scheduling of Compute Nodes with Graph Dispatch runtime
+  + Participated in `Hackathon - Dynamic Scheduling of Compute Nodes with Graph Dispatch runtime`
-  + Participated in Open-2-Public Hackathon - Workload modelling for Covid cases tracing using H3 Index with FPGA Modelling
+  + Participated in Open-2-Public `Hackathon - Workload modelling for Covid cases tracing using H3 Index with FPGA Modelling`

-* Worked on GPU hardware Compiler @ Blaize (Startup) for it's first release from scratch.
+* Worked on `GPU hardware Compiler @ Blaize` (Startup) for it's first release from scratch.
-* Worked on SQL Engine @ Progress Software.
+* Worked on `SQL Engine @ Progress Software`.
   + Added Dynamic sample statistics and change data capture bug fixing
 * Co-ordinated group of students for fast execution of dataframe analytics with LLVM JIT

 ## Academics
-* Graduated in 2011 from K.K.
-Wagh College of Engineering and Research, Nashik Pune University with BE.
-Computer Engineering
+* `Graduated` in 2011 from K.K.
+Wagh College of Engineering and Research, Nashik Pune University with `BE.
+Computer Engineering`
-* Post Graduated in 2014 from IIIT Hyderabad with MTech in Computer Science Engineering
+* `Post Graduated` in 2014 from `IIIT Hyderabad` with `MTech in Computer Science Engineering`
 * other Certifications

 ### Projects